Chief Executive’s Letter: Back to school - how the EEF is supporting schools in the academic year ahead

 I’m also delighted that the early years has not been forgotten, with the DfE recently announcing that it is to make Nuffield Early Language Intervention (NELI) – one of the EEF’s Promising Projects– available to state-funded primary schools at no cost.
 A recent EEF trial found that Reception-age children receiving the NELI programme made the equivalent of +3 additional months’ progress in oral language skills.
 Further information on this opportunity is available here.

 All state-funded primary schools are eligible to sign up for Nuffield Early Language Intervention (NELI), an EEF Promising Project that's been shown to improve Reception-age children's speaking and language skills.

 High-quality teaching for all

 While tutoring has huge potential, it will only be effective as a supplement to great teaching, which is the most powerful tool we have.

 This year, like never before, the EEF aims to offer the best possible practical support to schools across the country, and in particular those serving the most disadvantaged communities.
 We have just published a new report, The EEF Guide to Supporting School Planning, 2020-21, which coheres the best available evidence into one easily accessible resource, and has been developed in partnership with expert school leaders from across the country.

-Practical, evidence-based guidance to support schools in the busy and unpredictable year ahead
+Practical, evidence-based guidance to support schools in this busy and unpredictable academic year